NicolasBernaerts/tasmota/serialrelay/README.md

 It has been tested succesfully on a **HW-034** (ICSE012A), **HW-149** (ICSE014A), **LC Tech x2** and **LC Tech x4** boards.

+**LC Technology specificities**

+LC Technology boards work according to 2 different modes :
+  * Mode 1 : a blue LED is ON
+  * Mode 2 : a red LED is ON

+This tasmota firmware handles both modes.
+But if you are in Mode 1, it will take almost 15 seconds to get an operational boards at boot time.
+In mode 2, you'll need only 2-3 seconds.

+You switch from Mode 2 to Mode 1 anytime by pressing **S1**.
+To switch from Mode 1 to Mode 2, you need to press **S1** button while switching on the board.

 **ICSE01xA specificities**

 As ICSE01xA board works on 5V input, if you plan to use it with a Sonoff Basic or any ESP8266 board, you'll need an interface board to adjust **Rx** and **Tx** from 5V to 3.3V levels.
 Here is an example of working interface board using an **ESP-01**.
 Power supply is directly provided by the ICSE01xA board thru the micro-USB port.
 You just need a 5V / 1A USB charger.